taunoe/Cistercian_keyboard/README.md

 ### XIAO-RP2040

-It uses Raspberry Pi RP2040 chip like Pico.
+It uses a Raspberry Pi RP2040 chip like Pico.

 XIAO RP2040 has: